An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Results and Discussion

 The resulting behavior of the model reproduces the key qualitative features expected for electric magnetochiral anisotropy, as illustrated in Fig.~\ref{fig:emcha}.
-At low voltages, electrons with $\alpha$ and $\beta$ spin projections respond identically to the applied bias, resulting in a linear current-voltage characteristic and a vanishing eMChA signal.
-At higher voltages, the spin-dependent asymmetry becomes apparent: for a positive magnetochiral coupling, $\beta$ electrons exhibit a lower resistance at positive bias and a higher resistance at negative bias, while $\alpha$ electrons show the opposite behavior.
-At sufficiently large voltages, the transport for both spin channels converges toward the same saturation current, reflecting the finite upper bound imposed by the hopping dynamics.
+At low voltages, electrons with $\alpha$ and $\beta$ spin projections respond almost identically to the applied bias, resulting in an almost linear current-voltage response and a vanishing eMChA signal, as seen more clearly in the zooms.
+At higher voltages, the spin-dependent asymmetry becomes apparent: for the chosen (L) molecular helicity, $\alpha$ electrons exhibit a lower resistance at positive bias and a higher resistance at negative bias, while $\beta$ electrons show the opposite behavior.
+The figure also illustrate the stochastical nature of our calculations: if we choose to simulate a mere 500 time steps rather than 50000, one can already see the appearance of some noise.
+The calculation takes seconds or a few minutes, in any case.

+The open question remains, of course: why do CISS experiments not show this low-voltage behavior, presenting an essentially linear filtering effect?
+This discrepance will hopefully be addressed employing future versions of our simulator.
+What we can currently say is that we implemented a reasonable model that does not involve the electrodes and, as could be predicted by reading Rikken,\cite{Rikken2023} obtain an eMChA behavior, see Figure~\ref{fig:Rikken}.